stockbal/cap-samples/README.md

 Small SAP CAP Project to demonstrate the access of HANA Cloud tables from a classical (non-HDI) schema.

+## Preparations before first deployment to Cloud Foundry

-## Create classic schema with table in HANA
+### Create classic schema with table in HANA

 ```sql
 CREATE SCHEMA "PLAIN";